Photo Credit: Kaspars Grinvalds

 (Updated and revised from an earlier version.)

-There are two major issues that can lead to a sleep regression after travel 1) your child's circadian rhythm can shift due to jet lag or a lax schedule, 2) sleep associations can form.
+There are two major issues that can lead to sleep regression after travel 1) your child's circadian rhythm can shift due to jet lag or a lax schedule, and 2) sleep associations can form.